easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

+= 3.5.10 August 30, 2024 =

+-   New: Icon support added to search fields for easier adding of icons to input and select fields.
+-   New: Helper function epl_get_agent_id_by_login to get the user ID by login.
+-   Fix: Tools Import function adjusted with more checked before performing the settings import.
+-   Fix: Agent count throwing warning when agent is not there.

 = 3.5.9 August 12, 2024 =

 -   Tweak: Globally load hooks and frontend functions to allow page builders like Elementor to access them in the editor.